stakhovyak/meditation-app/user_service/README.md

 ## PROBLEMS

-- null body in request, jwtFilter gets everything right, then dispatcher servlet gets POST /auth/register, parameters={}
-why the fuck?
-May be caused by RegistrationController or/and AuthService BUT most likely by DTO
+no problems

 ## TODOS

-- add validation
+- add validation (i don't like if statements)
-- make DTOs null-proof (try Optional<>)
+- make DTOs null-proof (try Optional<>) DONE
-- add resources controller. try creating some filter
+- add resources controller. try creating some filter DONE
 - rename db to Users not "_user" (what the fuck was i thinking?)
+- frontend mapper (i have no idea)

 ## REMAINDERS